 Know first that fulfilling these problems is very flexible, and not every website needs to fulfill them in the same way.
 You have a lot of options for changing up your website, especially since there are no clear website accessibility guidelines.

 Still, there are a few specific things that you can fix right away.
 First, think about alternatives to images and videos.
-Make sure that you have transcripts, closed captioning, and audio descriptions for anything that people watch, look at, or listen to.
+Make sure that you have transcripts, closed captioning, and audio descriptions for anything that people watch, look at or listen to.
+It helps to pair images, videos, and audio with text so that users and screen readers who are visually or hearing impaired have some sort of text or audio to enhance their experience.

 Next, think about the structure of your website.
 Use markup techniques to structure your content in an order that makes it easy to read, and add in other forms of detailed instructions that don’t only rely on sight or listening.
 You should have a color contrast to your website, along with audio control and the ability to resize text.